Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Kadet Biegler napsal: „Bitva u Trutnova neměla být svedena, poněvadž hornatá krajina znemožňovala rozvinutí divise generála Mazzucheliho, ohrožené silnými pruskými kolonami, nalézajícími se na výšinách obklopujících levé křídlo naší divise.“

-Benedek was an Austrian general and commander in chief of the Austrian forces during the Prusso-Austrian war of 1866.
-He was blamed for the disastrous defeat, immediately pensioned and put before a court martial.
-The trial was stopped by Emperor Franz Joseph I..
+was an Austrian general and commander-in-chief of the Austrian forces during the Austro-Prussian War of 1866.
+He was blamed for the disastrous defeat, immediately pensioned, and brought before a court martial.
+The trial was stopped by Emperor Franz Joseph I.

 Quote(s) from the novel